System Context

 - batch operations,

-- scheduled scripts,
+- scheduled scripts (cron),

-- deferred queue processing.
+- queue processing.

-3. Need for a Clear Frontend Boundary
+3. Need for a clear frontend boundary

 Originally, the system functioned as a server-rendered operational interface.